Dan Howdle | January 13th, 2023

 With the majority of folk relying on their mobiles, landline usage has seen continued decline year on year.
 They remain important for many, however.
 And since you can't have a broadband connection without a physical line to connect it to your house, landlines have stayed relevant.

 All broadband providers offer landlines.
 In fact, most insist on one.
 However, very, very few offer a landline on its own, without broadband.
-Just two, in fact.
-In this guide we'll talk about each, the differences, which is the better deal, and show you some alternatives should you decide a wider choice is more important than not taking out broadband.
+Just two, in fact, now that Virgin Media have stopped offering a landine only option.
+In this guide we'll talk about each provider, the differences, which is the better deal, and show you some alternatives should you decide a wider choice is more important than not taking out broadband.

-Let's not beat about the bush on this; unless you qualify for BT's loss-leading BT Basic service (criteria further down the page), a BT landline, on its own, is going to cost you more with BT than it is with Post Office.
+Let's not beat about the bush on this; unless you qualify for BT's loss-leading BT Basic service (criteria further down the page), a BT landline, on its own, is going to cost you more with BT than it is with Direct Save Telecom.
 And since one reason you might be thinking of foregoing broadband would be to keep your connection to the outside world as cheap as possible, BT landlines simply fail in this respect.

-In fact, a BT landline on its own, at the time of writing, will set you back at least £19.99 per month.
-BT doesn't offer a pay as you talk option like Post Office, so that's for the free weekend calls option that constitutes BT's minimum service level.
-And if that sounds like a reasonable cost, bear in mind there are packages out there from other providers that offer not only a phone line, but also fibre broadband for similar money.
+In fact, a BT landline on its own, at the time of writing, will set you back at least £21 per month.
+And that is for a Pay As You Go package with no inclusive calls at all.
+If that sounds like a reasonable cost, bear in mind that there are providers out there who will provide standard broadband and Anytime Calls for less than £20 per month.

 You'll have to be the judge of that.
 With all BT landline packages, you will get free nuisance call protection in the form of BT Call Protect.
 The way this works is BT keeps its own nuisance call blacklist, and will block any numbers calling you from any number on that list.
 In addition, you can create your own personal blacklist, by simply dialling 1572 after hanging up on a nuisance caller.
 It will also send calls from specific categories such as number withheld or international numbers straight to your voicemail, should you choose.

-BT Basic is un ultra-cheap way to have a landline in your house, provided you are in one of the following low-income groups: You receive income support; income-based jobseeker's allowance; pensions credit; employment and support allowance; universal credit.
+Previously known as BT Basic, BT Home Essentials is an ultra-cheap way to have a landline (or landline and broadband if you like) in your house, provided you are in one of the following low-income groups: You receive income support; income-based jobseeker's allowance; pensions credit; employment and support allowance; universal credit.
 If you're on benefits, basically.

-BT Basic is something telecoms regulator Ofcom is forcing BT to do as part of its universal service agreement.
-And the terms of BT Basic very much make it appear as if it is doing so through gritted teeth.
+BT Home Essentials is something telecoms regulator Ofcom is forcing BT to do as part of its universal service agreement.
+And the terms of BT Home Essentials very much make it appear as if it is doing so through gritted teeth.

-It's Post Office Home Phone, without a doubt.
-There are only two providers in the UK willing to offer landline-only deals, and the other is BT, which is substantially more expensive.
+Other than BT Basic, it's Direct Save Telecom, without a doubt.
+There are only two providers in the UK willing to offer landline-only deals (BT and Direct Save Telecom), with BT being substantially more expensive.

 Yes.
-But only from two widely available providers: BT and Post Office.
+But only from two providers: BT and Direct Save Telecom.

-It's £5.10 per month, and within that you get £1.50 in free calling.
+BT Basic costs £10 per month and includes free anytime calls.
 However, you will need to be living off benefits in order to qualify.